yetulaxman/linux-2/index.md

 ---
-title: Linux-2
+title: Using CSC Environment Efficiently
 author: CSC Training
 ---

-CSC training course for advanced command line use, common GNU/Unix tools, and Bash programming.
+CSC training course for ...

-To whom: You are already using Linux command line and writing Bash scripts, but would like to know better how do these actually work.
-After this course you should be able to use command line more efficiently, and write more elegant shell scripts, and fix the misbehaving ones.
+To whom: You want to scale up from local workstations or laptops to the CSC environment Puhti and Allas and to use preinstalled software interactively or as batch jobs.
+After this course you should be able to choose the correct resources for your jobs, location for files, and know where to look for more information.

 Practicalities for the [online course]({{ site.baseurl }}{% link StudyGroupDec2020.md %}) and the regular [class room course at CSC's